yacax/react-practical-assignment/README.md

 - **Main Display**: Includes a header, a filterable gallery of posts with functionalities like creating, editing, deleting, liking, and disliking posts and comments.
 - **Responsive Design**: The layout adjusts to various screen sizes, ensuring a consistent user experience across devices.

-## Technical Instructions
+### Deployment

+This application has been deployed and is accessible at [Postit - react-practical-assignment](https://yacax.github.io/react-practical-assignment/).

+## Initial repository and base task

 - Fork the initial repository: [InitechSoftware/react-practical-assignment](https://github.com/InitechSoftware/react-practical-assignment).
 - The server API has already been implemented.
 Only minor changes have been made for the deployment.
-- Modify the `App.js` in the `client` folder and manage dependencies in the `client/package.json`.
-- Incorporate both functional and objective styles in your implementation.

-## Deployment

-This application has been deployed and is accessible at [Postit - react-practical-assignment](https://yacax.github.io/react-practical-assignment/).
+- The client-side is a skeleton with some basic functionality.
+The goal is to implement the missing features and improve the existing ones.

-## Requirements
+### Requirements

 - Support actions like creating, editing, deleting, liking, and disliking posts and comments.
 - Implement a login display with username input and a login button.